-The festival 4+4 Days in Motion returns to the Desfours Palace with the slogan Nobody Has Anything
+Festival 4+4 Days in Motion to start in Desfours Palace, this year’s slogan is Nobody Has Anything

 4. – 12.
 10. 2019 | Desfours Palace, Archa Theatre, Ponec – Theatre for Dance, DOX Center for Contemporary Art